d0ener4ever/GulfReplacer/README.md

-# Golf Replacer
+# Gulf Replacer

 Tired of being told how to name your Gulf?
-Golf Replacer is here for those who refuse to be dictated - change "Gulf of America" to "Gulf of Denmark" (or any name you like) and reclaim your naming freedom!
+Gulf Replacer is here for those who refuse to be dictated - change "Gulf of America" to "Gulf of Denmark" (or any name you like) and reclaim your naming freedom!

 ## Overview

-Golf Replacer is a browser extension that automatically replaces specific text on web pages.
+Gulf Replacer is a browser extension that automatically replaces specific text on web pages.
 In this version, it replaces all occurrences of **"Gulf of America"** with **"Gulf of Denmark"**.
 The extension is easy to install on both Chrome and Firefox and can be extended to support more replacement rules or languages.

 ## Installation